• Writers

 When do you use basic math in your job?

 In order to calculate the amount of nozzle pressure is necessary, the engineer must find the friction loss of hose distance, along with appliances and elevation.
-Only then can the the pump be set up properly.
+Only then can the pump be set up properly.
 Engine pressure is the sum of the nozzle pressure plus the friction loss plus any elevation or devices.
 Based on the engine pressure formula EP = NP + FL, if we need a nozzle pressure of 100 psi to flow 100 GPM then the engine pressure needs to be greater then 100 psi.

-When determining how much water will be required for any given structure that is 100 percent involved in fire, the fire engineer must calculate the area and divide by 3.
+When determining how much water will be required for any given structure that is 100 percent involved in a fire, the fire engineer must calculate the area and divide by 3.
 This gives the gallons per minute required to extinguishing the fire.

 Do you use any technology to help with this math?